I can’t consider whether it’s inside the 1956 film or the 1978 remake.

 Then there’s tapping the side of 1’s nose with a single finger, just like Paul Newman and Robert Redford did in “The Sting.”

-If you see a person do that in Spokane, there’s a possibility it means, “Campfires make my allergies flare up” or “The weekend is after I watch my recorded shows.”
+If you see a person do that in Spokane, it may mean, “Campfires make my allergies flare up” or “The weekend is after I watch my recorded shows.”

-Another bit of anti-camping code appears very much like a gesture hired with the aid of Curly in The Three Stooges.
+Another bit of anti-camping code appears very much like a gesture hired with Curly’s help in The Three Stooges.

-A glance inside the eyes is possibly the maximum dependable sign that a person needs nothing to do with camping.
-It’s a chunk like the arched-forehead expression you provide others on your little cluster at a celebration after a person has said something jaw-droppingly clueless.
+A glance inside the eyes is possibly the most reliable sign that a person has nothing to do with camping.
+It’s like the arched forehead expression you give others on your little cluster at a celebration after a person has said something jaw-droppingly clueless.